mainksantt/urban-company-category-strategy/README.md

-# urban-company-category-strategy
- Urban Company Category Strategy – Kitchen Deep Cleaning &amp; Maids Hourly  This project showcases an end-to-end category growth and operations strategy for Urban Company's Kitchen Deep Cleaning category, with a new expansion into Maids Hourly service.
-It reflects full-stack ownership
  # 🧠 Urban Company Category Strategy – Kitchen Deep Cleaning & Maids Hourly

 This project showcases an end-to-end category growth and operations strategy for Urban Company's Kitchen Deep Cleaning category, with a new expansion into Maids Hourly service.
 It reflects full-stack ownership — from market research and partner onboarding to data analytics and financial modeling.